jogemu/petite-vue/README.md

 `petite-vue` is an alternative distribution of [Vue](https://vuejs.org) optimized for [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement).
 It provides the same template syntax and reactivity mental model as standard Vue.
 However, it is specifically optimized for "sprinkling" a small amount of interactions on an existing HTML page rendered by a server framework.
 See more details on [how it differs from standard Vue](#comparison-with-standard-vue).

-- Only ~6kb
+- Only ~9kb
 - Vue-compatible template syntax
 - DOM-based, mutates in place
 - Driven by `@vue/reactivity`

 ## Status

-- This is pretty new.
-There are probably bugs and there might still be API changes, so **use at your own risk.** Is it usable though?
+- There are probably bugs and there might still be API changes, so **use at your own risk.** Is it usable though?
 Very much.
 Check out the [examples](https://github.com/vuejs/petite-vue/tree/main/examples) to see what it's capable of.

 - The issue list is intentionally disabled because I have higher priority things to focus on for now and don't want to be distracted.
 If you found a bug, you'll have to either workaround it or submit a PR to fix it yourself.
 That said, feel free to use the discussions tab to help each other out.